nelmio/NelmioSecurityBundle/README.md

 ## About

-The NelmioSecurityBundle provides additional security features for your Symfony2 application.
+The NelmioSecurityBundle provides additional security features for your Symfony application.

 ## Installation